-Bridgerton season 3 is officially going to grace our screens again, and with it, some new faces that are joining the ton as Penelope and Colin find love in high society.
+Bridgerton Season Three is officially going to grace our screens again, and with it, some new faces joining the ton as Penelope and Colin find love in high society.

 One new face, in particular, will be doing her best to pretend she has been there all along.
 The mysterious Francesca Bridgerton has been recast.